miekg/dnsv2/README.md

 in-order.
 Writing a `Msg` can only be done in the order: Qd, An, Ns, and Ar, where empty sections can be skipped.

+RRs in a `Msg` contain compression pointers, anything lifted out of a `Msg` will not contain compression pointers.
+I.e. a user should not care about this.

 Methods on a `Msg` are:

 * `RR(s Section) RR` which returns the _next_ RR from the section or `nil` when none found.
 As said